-Luckily, you don’t have to worry about your child taking too high of a dosage.
+Luckily, one thing you don’t have to worry about is your child taking too high of a dosage.
 An accidental melatonin “overdose” will make your child groggy at worst.

-“I mean, it is a hormone,” Sterni says, “so people worry about the effect on the whole hormonal axis.
+“I mean, it is a hormone,” Sterni says.
+“So people worry about the effect on the whole hormonal axis.
 But again, we don’t have those studies.”
-A few studies in adults, she says, have identified a potential link between large amounts of supplemental melatonin and slowed metabolisms.
+A few studies in adults, she says, have identified a potential link between large amounts of supplemental melatonin and slowed metabolism.

 So is it ever okay to give kids melatonin?
 Absolutely, Sterni says — if, and only if, a doctor has recommended it.
 It’s partially about safety, but it’s also about not slapping a hormonal band-aid on a bigger problem.

 “When you’re looking at children who are having difficulty falling asleep or staying asleep, the huge, huge majority of those children are having what we call behavioral insomnia: behavioral problems or sleep hygiene problems that lead to the difficulty with sleep.
 And giving them a medication is not solving the problem.”

 Instead of reaching for melatonin, she says, parents should think about why a child is having a hard time sleeping.
 Are they winding down and putting away electronics an hour before bed?
 Is their room dark and cool?
 Are they getting enough movement in during the day?
 Although sleep hygiene concerns like these aren’t always the easiest to perfect, they’re often the best place to start.

 If your child shows patterns of sleep issues beyond a wired night here or there, ask their doctor about more specific strategies, which may include trying low doses of melatonin from a manufacturer that they recommend.